OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ## Using Mongo based DAO

-- MongoDB based Dao allow to easily perform Read (Get, Search) and Write (Create, Update, Delete) operations for a specific model inside a given collection.
+- MongoDB based Dao allows easy performances for Read (Get, Search) and Write (Create, Update, Delete) operations for a specific model inside a given collection.
-- The standard implementation `MongoReadWriteDao` rely on `MongoDBServiceV2` for read/write and transaction management and use Java Generic in order to specify the `MongoModel` and `MongoSearchFilter` to use
+- The standard implementation `MongoReadWriteDao` relies on `MongoDBServiceV2` for read/write and transaction management and uses Java Generics in order to specify the `MongoModel` and `MongoSearchFilter` to use
 - The recommended way is to specialize this class or to simply use it for each domain/concept related to a given API

 ## Read/Write operations and Session management

-- MongoDB allow the use of transaction in order to guarantee the atomicity of write operations (Either the operation success of fail)
+- MongoDB allows the use of transactions in order to guarantee the atomicity of write operations (The operation is either a success or a fail)
-- With the MongoDB JAVA API, the use of transaction is performed with the use of [ClientSession](https://mongodb.github.io/mongo-java-driver/3.6/javadoc/index.html?com/mongodb/session/ClientSession.html).
+- With the MongoDB JAVA API, the use of transactions is performed with the use of [ClientSession](https://mongodb.github.io/mongo-java-driver/3.6/javadoc/index.html?com/mongodb/session/ClientSession.html).
-- Several way for transaction handling are described in the next session
+- Several ways for transaction handling are described in the next session

 # Transaction management : MongoDBServiceV2